 Connecting with nature is easily accessible, inclusive, and you can improve your quality of life and achieve the above health benefits at little or no cost.

 So, as the weather starts to brighten and the days begin to warm, there’s no better time to take a stroll into the natural world around you.
-The cities and towns that we live in may continue to grow, and sometimes it might feel like we’re more removed from nature than ever, but all it takes is a keen eye for green, a quick google, or a stroll in the right direction to stumble upon the great outdoors once more.
+The cities and towns that we live in may continue to grow, and sometimes it might feel like we’re more removed from nature than ever, but all it takes is a keen eye for green, a quick google, or a stroll in the right direction to reap the wellbeing benefits from spending time in nature.